ccbrown9/projects/README.md

 # projects
 A collection of programming projects completed by Charity Brown

+Binomial Heap
+- A collection of binomial trees that are linked together where each tree is an ordered heap.

 Huffman Tree
-- A full binary tree with each leaf corresponding to a letter.
+- A full binary tree with each leaf corresponding to a character.

 Multiple Data Structures